0xZurvan/semplice.js/READMe.md

 // Add your configs
 import { contractAConfig, contractBConfig } from 'sempliceConfig.ts'
-// Add useContract to extract the methods
-// your want to use from your contracts import { useContract } from 'semplice.js'
+// Add useContract to extract the methods import { useContract } from 'semplice.js'

 // Pass your configs to useContract and destructure your methods